jslim18/cerebros_bot/README.md

 # scambot
-A Telegram bot to track scamming activity
+A Telegram bot to track activity of trustworthy bitcoin traders

 To run the bot yourself, you will need:
 - Python (tested with 3.4)